bstee615/pa_framework_examples/README.md

-# Survey of program analysis tools for C
+# Examples of 3 program analysis tools for C

 Example of using 3 program analysis tools for refactoring C code.
 These are the tools that have some features that are necessary for refactoring and are well-supported (active authors and development).